wplib/wplib-box/FAQ.md

 [Adminer](https://www.adminer.org/) is a web front end to administer the MySQL server.
 End users can access Adminer at http://adminer.{your-domain}.
 If you have not changed the box domain name, that would be [http://adminer.wplib.box](http://adminer.wplib.box).

+The credentials are:

++ Host: 172.17.0.1
++ Username: wordpress
++ Password: wordpress
++ database: wordpress

 <a id="mailhog"></a>
 ### How do I access MailHog?